Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Introduction

 Observationally, the above-mentioned studies of dense astrophysical objects place strong constraints on the axion-gluon coupling parameter space, and hence $\varepsilon$, especially at small axion masses.
 These constraints stem from the effect first noted in Ref.~\cite{Hook:2017psm}.
 The axion potential is modified in the presence of matter, which suppresses the vacuum QCD contribution.
-For small $\varepsilon$, there is a critical density above which a large dense object can contain a region with negative effective axion mass which, in turn, shifts the potential minimum from $\bar{\theta} = 0$ to $\bar{\theta} = \pi$ inside the object.
+For small $\varepsilon$, there is a critical density above which a large, dense object can contain a region with negative effective axion mass which, in turn, shifts the potential minimum from $\bar{\theta} = 0$ to $\bar{\theta} = \pi$ inside the object.
 For Earth and solar core densities, the $\bar{\theta} = \pi$ region emerges for $\varepsilon \lesssim 10^{-13}$, while in white dwarfs, $\bar{\theta} = \pi$ occurs at $\varepsilon \lesssim 10^{-7}$~\cite{Hook:2017psm}.
 Studies of the properties and stability of these objects have led to the most stringent constraint on the parameter space of $\varepsilon \lesssim 2\times 10^{-7}$ for $f_a \lesssim 10^{16} \, {\rm GeV}$~\cite{Balkin:2022qer}.

 In this study, we focus on axion condensation in neutron stars for $\varepsilon \gtrsim 5 \times 10^{-7}$.
 Earlier work has shown that for small axion masses ($m_a \lesssim 10^{-11} {\,\rm eV}$) the axion condensate extends far outside the radius of the star~\cite{Hook:2017psm}.
 In this scenario, the extended axion field mediates a force between neutron stars and is constrained by LVK observations of neutron star mergers~\cite{Hook:2017psm,Huang:2018pbu,Zhang:2021mks}.
 For a heavier axion with $m_a \gtrsim 10^{-8} {\,\rm eV}$, the axion field is largely confined inside the neutron star, and the effects of axion condensation on the neutron star interior need to be understood to predict the observational consequences.
+Prior work has considered neutron stars in the axion condensed phase in the non-interacting Fermi gas approximation~\cite{Balkin:2023xtr} and in hybrid stars where axion interactions were included in the quark phase (but not the nuclear phase) via an effective 't Hooft determinant interaction in the NJL model~\cite{HybridNJLAxion}.